RajDhruv/custom_loader/README.md

 	content: Enter the text to be displayed with the loader, if nil then Loading will be displayed as default.

 	text_color: Enter the text color to be displayed with the loader, if nil then black text will be displayed as default.
-If you want to customize the color but not the Default text then pass parameter 3 as nil .

 Suppose you need to provide a loader in a div with id: "test_div" and want a stream Loader with text in golden color, so you can define loader as below example: